byjg/php-rest-reference-architecture/docs/rest.md

 ## Using existing OpenAPI specification

 If you already have an OpenAPI specification in JSON format, you can use it to create your Rest Method API.
-Just put a file named `openapi.json` in the folder `public/docs`.
+Place the file `openapi.json` in the `public/docs` folder.

-There are one requirement in your specification.
-You need for each method to define a `operarionId` property as follows:
+There is one requirement in your specification.
+You need for each method to define a `operationId` property as follows:

 ```json
     "paths": {